exercism/scheme/exercises/bob/README.md

 Bob's conversational partner is a purist when it comes to written communication and always follows normal rules regarding sentence punctuation in English.

+## Track Specific Notes

+See if you can
+clearly separate responsibilities in your code\.

 ## Running and testing your solutions